 Individualized Training Accounts are the standardized methodology by which a participant's training costs are funded.
 Limitation of funds that will be available for ITA's will be based on funds available, planned service levels and the needs of the participant.
-The provider may seek permission from the NCIWDB Executive Director to exceed two years or \$10,000 based on the needs of the participant, funds available, and the degree required for self-sustaining employment.
-Total combined payments for ITA and Support Services may not exceed \$10,000.00 per program year; however, may be increased in extraordinary circumstances by up to \$500.00 at the discretion of the NCIWDB Director.
+In no case will the amount of funding available from an ITA exceed \$5,000.00 in an academic year for a maximum of 2 years per participant.
+Total combined payments for ITA and Support Services may not exceed \$10,000.00 per program yearr; however, may be increased in extraordinary circumstances by up to \$500.00 at the discretion of the LWDB Executive Director.
 All payments issued through an ITA must be warranted through the FND.